How To Remove Self-Tanner From Hair

 For color-treated red hair: Redken Color Extend Shampoo.

-Just remember to do a patch or strand test at first to make sure it doesn’t damage your hair too much and be sure to do a deep condition treatment afterward to ensure your hair gets the moisture it needs to recover properly.
+Just remember to do a patch or strand test first to ensure it doesn’t damage your hair too much, and be sure to follow up with a deep conditioning treatment to ensure your hair gets the moisture it needs to recover properly.

 Lemon